 In the Talent Acquisition space, we often hear about active candidates versus passive candidates.
 There is no clear answer about here.
 In hiring processes, applicants tend to be a central part, but it is becoming increasingly important to take into account those who are not applying.

-A recent statistics uncovered that 73% of the global workforce are considered as passive candidates.
+A recent statistics uncovered that more than 73% of the candidates today are only passively looking for jobs.
 In Australia, the figure jumps up to 78%, yet more than half of the business is overlooking those passive candidates.

 Your recruitment strategy should be appealing for both active and passive candidate groups.
 Otherwise, you will not only diminish your talent pool but also miss a chance to win top-quality hires.